josiehong/anti-addiction_sudoku/README.md

-# Solve All the Sudoku, Leave No Joy for Solving by Yourself
+# Solve all the sudoku, leave no joy for solving by yourself

-A Sudoku-solving calculator with an ironic anti-addiction premise: instantly solve any Sudoku so you never have to think about one again.
+Why struggle for hours when you can solve any Sudoku in milliseconds?
+Just paste it in, hit Solve, and get on with your life.
+Your addiction ends here — and it feels great.

-If you have a friend addicted to Sudoku, share this with them. :)
+If you have a friend addicted to Sudoku, share this with them! ;)

 ## Setup